 I am a Software Systems Engineer currently living in Seattle, WA.
 Professionally, I am passionate about architecting solutions that help connect users with technology and toolsets in simplified, meaningful, and more productive ways.
 As an early adopter of enterprise technologies, I strive to develop agile, cross-platform solutions that are collaborative and bridge corporate silos.

 Some of my recent highlights include web-based development of business process management (BPM) tools, workflow solutions, data warehousing, large-scale migrations, software management, and cross-functional resource management.

-My other technical interests include systems engineering, networking, security, mobile/wireless, green technology, and systems management.
+My other technical interests include systems engineering, networking, security, mobile/wireless, and green technology.

-Outside of the office, you will likely find me exploring the Pacific Northwest on foot, discovering new low-FODMAP recipes, making a mess of my kitchen (replicating those aforementioned recipes), enjoying new music, and otherwise keeping my geekdom credentials up-to-date.
+Outside of the office, you will likely find me exploring the backcountry wilderness of the Pacific Northwest, balancing my love of food and drink with a low-FODMAP diet, enjoying new music, and otherwise keeping my geekdom credentials up-to-date.

-I relocated to the Pacific Northwest in 2014 from Louisville, KY, where I completed my graduate degree in computer engineering at the University of Louisville’s J.B.
+Before relocating to the Pacific Northwest from Louisville, KY, I completed my graduate degree in computer engineering at the University of Louisville’s J.B.
 Speed School of Engineering.
 In the subsequent years, I have focused on growing new roots in the greater Seattle area.
-I occasionally write about my hiking / travel adventures at shoulderseason.net.
+I occasionally write about my hiking and travel adventures at shoulderseason.net.